MiguelJordans/LAPR2-G40/docs/SprintB/US8/US8_RegisterNewClinicalAnalysisLaboratoryStatingWhichTestsOperate.md

 >
 > **Answer:** The test types are selected from a list.

-> **Question:** What information is associated with a clinical analysis laboratory?
->
-> **Answer:** Each Clinical Analysis Laboratory is characterized by the following attributes: LaboratoryID, name, address, phone number and TIN number.

 > **Question:** Should the employees be allocated to the clinical lab in which they work?
 Or, for example, can one medical lab technician work in more than one clinical analysis laboratory?
 >
 > **Answer:** Each Receptionist and each Medical Lab Technician can work in any CLinical Analysis Laboratory of the Many Labs network.

+> **Question:** Are two Clinical Analysis Laboratories with the same attributes allowed to exist?
+>
+> **Answer:** Only the name of two Clinical Analysis Laboratories can be the same.

 ### 1.3.
 Acceptance Criteria

-* **AC1:** A clinical analysis laboratory must always perform clinical blood tests.
+* **AC1:** A Clinical Analysis Laboratory must always perform clinical blood tests.
 * **AC2:** Laboratory ID has 5 alphanumeric characters
 * **AC3:** Name is a string with no more than 30 characters
 * **AC4:** Address is a string with no more than 30 characters
 * **AC5:** Phone number has 11 digit numbers
 * **AC6:** TIN number has 10 digit numbers
-* **AC7:** A clinical analysis laboratory cannot be registered without all its attributes
+* **AC7:** A Clinical Analysis Laboratory cannot be registered without all its attributes
 * **AC8:** All types of test are performed by the lab
+* **AC9:** Only the name of two Clinical Analysis Laboratories can be the same

 ### 1.4.
 Found out Dependencies